Make pancakes and waffles fluffier

 Clean precious gems

-Soak your diamonds, rubies, sapphires, and emeralds in club soda to give them a bright sheen.
+Soak diamonds, rubies, sapphires, and emeralds in club soda to give them a bright sheen.
 Simply place them in a glass full of club soda and let them soak overnight.
+Or check out these other genius ways to clean your jewelry at home.

 Clean your car windshield